leburnett/reiser-documentation/Ephys/ephys_nested_rf_protocol.md

 layout: home
 ---

 The 'Nested RF Protocol' was designed by LE Burnett in 2024 for patch electrophysiology experiments ran by JY Park.
-It is a multi-step protocol that trys to probe the receptive field (RF) structure of the neuron being recorded.
+It is a multi-step protocol that tries to probe the receptive field (RF) structure of the neuron being recorded.

 # Protocol 1